JManzur/aws-vpc/README.md

 > :information_source: More details about each variable can be found in the **variables.tf** file.

+## How-To use this module:

+The following is an example of how to use the module, here all the input variables are set directly in the module's resource block, but a better practice would be to declare the variables in a variables.tf file and have the values of the variables in a .tfvars file.

 ```bash
 module "vpc" {
   source                    = "git::https://github.com/JManzur/aws-vpc.git?ref=v1.1.4"